WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 ## How to Install Docker on Ubuntu:

-1. Update your package list:
+1. Update your package list using `sudo apt-get update`
-   sudo apt-get update

-2. Install Docker and check version after sudo apt-get install docker.io docker --version
+2. Install Docker and check version after using:

+- `sudo apt-get install docker.io`
+- `docker --version`

 ## How to build & configure a container (without building an image) that runs the angular-site application: